-- Fine tunes and polishes the manuscript
+- Fine-tuning and polishing the manuscript

 - Enhances the logic, flow and structure of the manuscript.

-Finding the right book editor
+Finding the right person to deliver book editing services

-Often, a book editor is misinterpreted as someone who checks for grammar or spelling alone.
+Often, an editor is misinterpreted as someone who checks for grammar or spelling alone.
 But in reality, the role of a book editor is quite different and complex.
 In fact, there are different types of book editors, such as acquisition editors, developmental editors, substantive editors, copy editors and proofreaders, who perform a range of editing functions.

 Acquisition editors are the ones who determine if the book would be a profitable choice for the publisher.